vatpac-technology/sops/docs/aerodromes/classc/Nowra.md

 ## Miscellaneous
 ### Circuit Procedures
-Circuit operations at Nowra occur within the CIRA, a `5NM` radius of NW TACAN, from the surface to `A020`.
+Circuit operations at Nowra occur within the CIRA, a `5NM` radius of NW TACAN, from the `SFC` to `A020`.

 - Fixed wing: `A020`
 - Rotary wing: `A012`